chesterxgchen/posts/spark_integration/spark_integration.md

   The task channel actor can be created to take command to change the behavior of the spark job.
 For example, One can stop the macine   learning training iteration instead of waiting for the last iteration if user determine that the convergence is achieved.
  ( check out my presentations at 2016 IEEE International Conference on Big Data Analytics and other conferences )

-* Automatically estimate the Spark configuration parameters based on the yarn containers memory, vCores, data size
+* Automatically estimate the Spark configuration parameters based on the yarn containers memory, vCores,  data size and machine learning algorithm.